 The Eames Office constructed a one-inch to-scale model of the house, furnished, of course, with miniature Eames furniture.
 Although Charles and Ray’s plan met the company’s conditions, a life-sized prototype was never built.
 As soon as the Eames Office was ready to begin manufacturing, the Kwikset Company changed hands and subsequently went bankrupt.

-A few years later, however, Charles and Ray designed the De Pree House in the same spirit of economical construction as the project for Kwikset.
+A few years later, Charles and Ray designed the De Pree House in the same spirit of economic construction as the project for Kwikset.